-Young kids tend to be incredibly egocentric; the world, in their eyes, really is all about them.
-What they want — and need — to know is how a new baby is going to affect their life.
-What they really want to know is how things are going to stay the same.
+Young kids tend to be incredibly egocentric: The world, in their eyes, really is all about them.
+What they want—and need—to know is how a new baby is going to affect their life.
+Even more to the point, they want to know that things are going to stay the same.
 Throughout your pregnancy, explain what to expect in simple, easy-to-understand language.
 (Mommy will probably spend a lot of time holding the baby.)
-You can ease your child’s fear of change by reminding and reassuring him of things that will stay the same.
+You can ease your child’s fear of change by reminding and reassuring her of things that will stay the same.
 (I might be holding the baby, but I’ll still read you a story in the afternoon.)

 Have some prep talks

-Talk to your child about what a newborn baby looks like and what a newborn can and cannot do.
-Many kids expect a cuddly, chubby, giggling baby that can play peekaboo and other fun games, and are surprised to find out that they can’t really play with a newborn.
+Talk to your child about what a newborn looks like and the baby will and won’t be able to do.
+A lot of kids expect a cuddly, giggling baby that can play peekaboo and other fun games, and are surprised to find out that they can’t really play with a newborn.
 If you can, arrange for you and your child to spend time with someone who has an infant.

 Keep it upbeat

 As your due date draws closer, talk to your child about your birth plan.
-He doesn’t need to know the nitty-gritty details (epidurals are TMI for toddlers!), but he does need to know that you may be gone for a while, that Grandma (or whoever) will take care of him while you’re gone and that you’ll return home — with the baby — as soon as you can.
-Most hospitals and birth centers offer family tours; take your child on one, if at all possible.
+He doesn’t need to know the nitty-gritty details (epidurals are TMI for toddlers), but he does need to know that you may be gone for a while, that Grandma (or whoever) will take care of him while you’re gone and that you’ll return home—with the baby—as soon as you can.
+Most hospitals and birth centers offer family tours; if possible, take your child on one.

 Spend time together

-Spending special one-on-one time with your older child, both now and after the baby is born, will also help your child adjust to a new sibling.
+Spending special one-on-one time with your older child, both now and after the baby is born, will also help her adjust to a new sibling.
 “You don’t have to plan major outings,” Pantley says.
-“Floor-time spent building blocks together or a few minutes making clay snakes can go a long way in convincing your child that he holds an important place in your day and in your heart.”
+“Floor-time spent building blocks together or a few minutes making clay snakes can go a long way in convincing your child that she holds an important place in your day and in your heart.”

 Above all, stay calm.
 “The more peaceful you are about welcoming your new baby into the family, the more readily your older child will accept the little newcomer,” Pantley says.